tae0y/open-chat-playground/docs/openai.md

         --connector-type OpenAI
     ```

-    Optionally, if you want to run with a different model, say [GPT-4o](https://platform.openai.com/docs/models/gpt-4o), other than the default one, you can specify it via command line:
+   Alternatively, if you want to run with a different model, say [GPT-4o](https://platform.openai.com/docs/models/gpt-4o), other than the default one, you can specify it as an argument:

     ```bash
     # bash/zsh